 Most of our competitors have greater financial, personnel and other resources than us, which may limit our ability to effectively compete with them.
-Our principal competitors in the cyber security and application delivery market include: F5 Networks, Inc., Arbor Networks, Inc., Akamai Technologies, Inc., or Akamai, Citrix Systems, Inc., A10 Networks, Inc., Imperva, Inc., or Imperva, Amazon.Com, Inc. (through Amazon Web Services' ELB service), Microsoft Corporation (through Microsoft Azure) and Brocade Communications Systems, Inc. (through Broadcom Limited), HP Inc. and Intel Corporation (through McAfee, Inc.).
+Our principal competitors in the cyber security and application delivery market include: A10 Networks, Inc., Akamai Technologies, Inc., or Akamai, Amazon.Com, Inc. (through AWS Elastic Load Balancing service, AWS WAF service and AWS Shield service), Netscout Systems, Inc. (through Arbor DDoS Protection), Brocade Limited (through Broadcom Communications Systems, Inc.), Citrix Systems, Inc., F5 Networks, Inc., Imperva, Inc., or Imperva and Microsoft Azure (through Azure Application Gateway).
 We expect to continue to face additional competition as new participants enter the market or extend their portfolios into related technologies.
 Larger companies with substantial resources, brand recognition and sales channels may form alliances with or acquire competing cyber security and application delivery solutions and emerge as significant competitors.

-Competition may result in lower prices or reduced demand for our products and a corresponding reduction in our ability to recover our costs, which may impair our ability to achieve, maintain and increase profitability.
+Competition may result in lower prices or reduced demand for our solutions and a corresponding reduction in our ability to recover our costs, which may impair our ability to achieve, maintain and increase profitability.
 Furthermore, the dynamic market environment poses a challenge in predicting market trends and expected growth.
 We cannot assure you that we will be able to implement our business strategy in a manner that will allow us to be competitive.
 If any of our competitors offer products or services that are more competitive than ours, we could lose market share and our business, financial condition and results of operations could be materially and adversely affected as a result.

-Our international sales may expose us to additional risks
+Our global operations may expose us to additional risks

-We currently offer our products in over 40 countries, including the U.S. For the years ended December 31, 2017 and 2016, our sales outside the Americas (which include the U.S., Canada as well as Central America and Latin America, or CALA) represented approximately 54% and 57%, respectively, of our total sales.
-Our international business activity involves varying degrees of risk and uncertainty inherent in doing business in so many different jurisdictions.
-Such risks include, among others, difficulties and costs of staffing and managing foreign operations; the possibility of unfavorable circumstances and additional compliance costs arising from host country laws or regulations, including unexpected changes of interpretations thereof and reduced protection for intellectual property rights in some countries; partial or total expropriation, export duties and quotas; local tax exposure; political instability, insurrection or war; differences in business practices; and recessionary environments in multiple foreign markets, such as those that occurred in some European countries in the past several years.
+We currently offer our products in over 40 countries, including the U.S. For the years ended December 31, 2018 and 2017, our sales outside the Americas (which include the U.S., Canada as well as Central America and Latin America, or CALA) represented approximately 56% and 54%, respectively, of our total sales.
+Our global business operations involve varying degrees of risk and uncertainty inherent in doing business in so many different jurisdictions.
+Such risks include, among others, difficulties and costs of staffing and managing foreign operations; the possibility of unfavorable circumstances and additional compliance costs arising from host country laws or regulations, including unexpected changes of interpretations thereof and reduced protection for intellectual property rights in some countries; partial or total expropriation, export duties and quotas; local tax exposure; political instability, insurrection or war; differences in business practices; and recessionary environments in multiple foreign markets.
 We cannot be certain that the foregoing factors will not have a material adverse effect on our future revenues and, as a result, on our business, operating results and financial condition.